alessiosac/virtualNetwork/README.md

 **How to load graph on `mininet` on Windows**

-1. download the VM from [the site](http://mininet.org/) and import on VirtualBox
+1. download the VM from [the Mininet site](http://mininet.org/) and import on VirtualBox

 2. download [PuTTY and Xming](https://github.com/mininet/openflow-tutorial/wiki/Installing-Required-Software)